entdark/jaMME/README.md

 - cg_lagometer 1 2 or 3
 - cg_hudColors (colors basic hud to stance style)
 - cg_racetimer 1 or 2
-- cg_strafehelper (Added S/SD/AS Rear Lines, need to get the /cg_strafehlper result from EternalJK, no way to configure it atm, 20450 for all lines, 4066 for all without line crosshair)
+- cg_strafehelper (20450 for all lines, 4066 for all without line crosshair, Added S/SD/AS Rear Lines, need to get the /cg_strafehlper result from EternalJK, no way to configure it in jamme atm)
 - cg_speedometer (Configure with /speedometer command in EternaJK, use value here)
 - cg_crosshairHealth
 - cg_crosshairSaberStyleColor